Appkube-awsx/awsx-getelementdetails/specs/EKS/eks-api-spec.md

 **Algorithm/ Pseudo Code**

 **Algorithm:**
-- CPU utilization panel - Write a custom metric for cpu utilization, where we shall write a program for current, avg and max.
+- CPU utilization panel - Write a custom metric for cpu utilization, where we shall write a program for current, avg and max, using cloudwatch API

  **Pseudo Code:**